 TEXAS SALES AND USE TAX PERMIT This permit is not transferable, and this side must be prominently displayed in your place of business. n a new permit if there is a Ship. locarton or traoe name.
 ANOTHER FUND-RAISER?
 BOOSTER CLUB SAL ES AND USE TAX 6-1234567-1 HOUSTON TX 77449 SIC CODE: 8641 DESCRIPTION ON NEXT LINE: ivic, Social, and Fraternal Associations E SHOW THIS BUSINESS IN THE FOLLOWING LOCAL SALES TAX RA SIT: HOUSTON MTA EFF: 07/28/1992 JOHN SHA Comptroll O7/28/1992 Skyp ARP er of Public Accounts If you have any questions regarding sales tax. you may contact title Texas State Comptrolless field offir.
 In your asea or eal 1-800-252-5555. tollfr number IS 512 463-4600.
 If you""'calmg from a Tetecommunications DeVICe for little Deaf (TOO).
 Use to II""num Detach here and display your permit only.
 IS THE INFORMAnon PRINTED ON THIS PERMIT CORRECT?
-If your permit contains incorrect information, you may use this form to: -correct your trade name. location address (if not a locauon change), the provide use with your new Federal Employers Identification Noull'iffication Noull ee.nationw1de.Th" Austin Ausbn_512/463-4621. this form.
+If your permit contains incorrect information, you may use this form to: -correct your trade name. location address (if not a locauon change), the provide use with your new Federal Employers Identification NUITH JUJIF III (N)) -notify us that this location is no longer in business and profiled in the local tax in your last exable business, or to correct the control of your business. ee.nationw1de.Th" Austin Ausbn_512/463-4621. this form.
 COMPLETION INSTRUCTIONS To make corrections to your permit information using this form: enter the taxpayer name, texpayer number and outlet number shown on the permit; indicate the required corrections by entering ONLY the information that has changed in the appropriate item(s); enter the date of your last business transaction if the location is out of business; sign and date the form; mail the form to COMPTE OLLER OF PUBLIC ACCOUNTS, 111 E. 17th Street, Austin, TX 78774-0100.
 JOB NAME: MISCAP.P mict<>film JOB NAME: MISCAP.P mict<>film JOB NAME: MISCAP.P mict 7 00990 2801 T-axpayer nwN>411 chattlie., ONENTIY - 010000 Mastfil' name conection If a newpermt is Ifed due to your corrections, you will receive the new rmit by mat! after your mformatJon is process.
 Refer to the o ck of this form and the back of your pemtit for more mformation.
 TEXAS SALES AND USE TAX PERMIT ONENTAY •01170•0 M- <nmng a<khss.<="" td=""></nmng> faxp3yer name thown on the o91m1t O NENTAY •01180 COOnty code • LJj_J : 'Mester phone numbec add@hange. • O NENTAY •01185 Colt.ct business Jocabon adciless City State ZIP Codo Conec1 taxPaVW name Phone number (Area code and number) -2007 2012 addf - 220 -331 - Correct mailing address Cty State ZIP COda Feoeral Employ-Jdentfteation Number 1 - M • LJ·T enter the date of your last businentransaction.
 Tupeyer or autnottzad egent !Pr 0; 4\